 The manuscript should be prepared exclusively in Microsoft Word format (2007) with no more than 3000 words, excluding Title, Authors (names and affiliations), and References using Times New Romans font.
 For details on other than the textual materials see the 2.1section of the guideline.

 2.3 Title Page

 The title page for both original research and case reports should carry.

 The title of the paper, which should be concise but informative.
 This title should be written with normal writing style (not all capital) and only the initial of the specific names should be capitalized;

 2) The name by which each author is known, with his or her highest academic level(s) and institutional affiliation.
 This also should be written with normal style including the first name followed by surname(s).
 Individuals should be separated by a coma; The name of the department(s) and institution(s) to which the work should be attributed; Disclaimers, if any; The name, address and affiliation of all authors.
 The address includes the postal address, telephone and fax numbers followed by a current email address; Source(s) of support in the form of grants, equipment, drugs, or all of these; and, A short running headline of no more than 30 characters (count letters and spaces) at the foot of the title page.

 All persons designated as authors should qualify for authorship.
 Each author should have participated sufficiently in the work to take public responsibility for the content.

-Authorship credit should be based only on substantial contributions to 1) conception and design, or analysis and interpretation of data; and to 2) drafting the article or revising it critically for important intellectual content; and on 3) final approval of the version to be published.
+Authorship credit should be based only on substantial contributions to 1) conception and design, or analysis and interpretation of data; and to 2) drafting the article or reviewing it critically for important intellectual content; and on 3) final approval of the version to be published.
 Conditions 1, 2, and 3 must all be met.
 Participation solely in the acquisition of funding or the collection of data does not justify authorship.